 "Is it not delightful to have friends coming from distant quarters?"

-- Corn: This soup uses corn three ways, roasted fresh, canned, and corn broth.
+- Corn: This soup uses corn in three ways, roasted fresh, canned, and corn broth.
 The roasted corn gives it a slightly nutty flavor.

 - Canned Corn: I think that you just can't replicate the flavor of canned corn, without using canned corn.
 It's very distinctive in its flavor.